davidHigginbotham/maven-archetype/README.md

 3 - Place any test code you want copied into your project under src/test/resources/archetype-resources/src/main/java

 4 - Modify the pom under src/main/resources/archetype-resources for the archetype's needs.

-5 - up the release of the archetype so we can track changes just like any other project.

-6 - When your ready to build the archetype do a mvn install.
+5 - When your ready to build the archetype do a mvn install.

-7 - A local catalog file is required in order for Maven to be aware of your archetype.
+6 - A local catalog file is required in order for Maven to be aware of your archetype.

    To generate the archetype catalog file: mvn archetype:crawl -Dcatalog=archetype-catalog.xml.
    The file should be created in your local .m2 folder.

-8 - Now you can try to create a project with your archetype.
+7 - Now you can try to create a project with your archetype.
+Create a local folder (ex- add a folder to your IdeaProjects folder) and navigate to it.

-    There might be a better way but what I did was create a folder under my IdeaProjects folder, then run this command

 mvn archetype:generate